pgRouting/pgrouting/src/contraction/doc/contraction.rst

 -------------------------------------------------------------------------------

-In general we have an initial set up that may involve analizing the graph given as input and setting the non contractionable nodes or edges.
+In general we have an initial set up that may involve analizing the graph given as input and setting the non contractable nodes or edges.
 We have a cycle that will go and perform a contraction operation until while possible, and then move to the next contraction operation.
 Adding a new operation then becomes an "easy" task; more things might be involved, because the charachteristics of the graph change each time its contracted, so some interaction between contractions